florian-beetz/bachelor-thesis/thesis.md

 The incompatibilities of these libraries can be categorized into the following categories.

-**To do: which?**
+At first, the popular utility libary *Google Guava*, the +SDK of the office suite *LibreOffice*, Microsoft's monitoring service *ApplicationInsignts* and *ArchUnit*, a test frame work to check for architecture constraints, caused problems because of split packages.

-First, four libraries exported the same packages, resulting in a split package as explained in [@sec:j9_mig].
-These libraries were the popular utility library *Google Guava*, the +SDK of the office suite *LibreOffice*, Microsoft's monitoring service *ApplicationInsights* and *ArchUnit*, a test framework to check for architecture constraints.
+While Google Guava did not actually contain a split package itself, it had a dependency on an unofficial implementation of Java annotations as specified by the Java Specification Request (+JSR) 305, that aims at assisting tools to find software defects by providing annotations such as `@NonNull` [@Pugh2006].

-While Google Guava did not actually contain a split package, it had a dependency on an unofficial implementation of Java annotations as specified by the Java Specification Request (+JSR) 305, that aims at assisting tools to find software defects by providing annotations such as `@NonNull` [@Pugh2006].
+This implementation declares its annotations in the package `javax.annotation`, however, this a package used by the +JDK itself.
 However, this dependency was optional and thus not required at runtime, so the solution was to explicitly exclude it in the Gradle build script as shown in [@lst:jsr-exclusion].

 ```{#lst:jsr-exclusion .java caption="Exclusion of the JSR 305 dependency"}
 configurations {